Featured Research Projects

 William Westermeyer ’26 collaborated with Kunal Chatterjee, assistant professor of biology, on a special class of biomolecule called tRNA. “tRNA are required by cells to make proteins.
 William is trying to learn what happens when tRNA are not properly made – are they repaired and/or destroyed?
 He is also trying to discover the proteins that participate in this tRNA quality control mechanism,” Chatterjee said.

-Deza Frega ’24 partnered with Stacy Porter, assistant professor of environmental science, this summer to quantify the urban heat island effect in Wittenberg’s hometown of Springfield and determine its possible influence on precipitation.
+Deza Frega ’24 partnered with Stacy Porter, assistant professor of environmental science, to quantify the urban heat island effect in Wittenberg’s hometown of Springfield and determine its possible influence on precipitation.
+“Cities tend to be warmer than outlying rural areas, and we’re curious if that additional heat from cities impacts precipitation,” Porter said.
+"We have temperature and precipitation gauges around the city that we check after every precipitation event.”

-Biology majors Lily Bonar ’24, Neil Boyles ’26, and Tori Hinkle ‘24 all researched spotted turtles in southwestern Ohio this summer under the direction of Associate Professor of Biology Richard Phillips.
-Phillips has let Bonar, Boyles, and Hinkle run the show.
+Biology majors Lily Bonar ’24, Neil Boyles ’26, and Tori Hinkle ‘24 all researched spotted turtles in southwestern Ohio under the direction of Associate Professor of Biology Richard Phillips.
+Phillips let Bonar, Boyles, and Hinkle run the show.
 The trio trapped, analyzed data, and tracked the turtles.
+“Lily, Neil, and Tori are all answering questions about where spotted turtles are in southwestern Ohio, how many there are, and how they use habitat in fens,” Phillips said.

-Sarah Fitterer ’25 collaborated with Matt Collier, professor of biology, department chair, and the 2023 recipient of the University’s top faculty prize, the Alumni Association Award for Distinguished Teaching, to study the impacts of soil iron and manganese exposure on North American dandelion growth.
+Sarah Fitterer ’25 collaborated with Matt Collier, professor of biology, department chair, and the 2023 recipient of the University’s top faculty award, to study the impacts of soil iron and manganese exposure on North American dandelion growth.
+“Specifically, Sarah is examining the impact of soil iron and manganese exposure on dandelion root and leaf biomass and hypothesized that plants exposed to higher metal concentrations will show reduced biomass measures compared to those exposed to lower concentrations,” Collier explained.